xavibenjamin/theboldreport.net/_posts/2017-02-06-my-favorite-textexpander-snippets.markdown

 ## Jekyll

-For all the work that I do with [Jekyll](!g "jekyllrb"), you might be shocked to hear that I only have one snippet in this category.
+For all the work that I do with [Jekyll][6508-0004], you might be shocked to hear that I only have one snippet in this category.
 I probably need more, but I haven't figured them out yet.
 The one I do have though, is `;jdate`.
 This simple snippet expands into the date format needed in Jekyll posts, which looks like this:

 ```yaml
 # YEAR-MONTH-DAY HOUR:MINUTE (using the 24 hour clock)